Table of Contents

 Remember, every person is different, and while there are certainly averages, everyone has their own quirks.
 You might have longer legs, a shorter torso, wider hips, a deeper curve in your spine, or any number of other minor biological differences.
 These differences need to be catered to for the best seating posture, especially if you want to avoid long-term health issues that come with poor posture.

 Another question we see frequently is whether you should go for a chair that has lumbar support built into it, or a lumbar pillow.
-There are pros and cons to each option.
+There are pros and cons of lumbar support and lumbar pillow.

 A chair with built-in lumbar support is good for dialing in a specific setting and knowing it works with your body.
 If you’re able to use the same chair day after day (as opposed to sharing chairs with other people or needing to grab whatever chair is available), this option works best.
 It’s typically firmer and more resistant to crushing over time.